GabeMitchell23/gfm48FastRobots/Lab9/lab9Writeup.md

 # Lab 9 Overview
 In lab 9, students wrote code which mapped an arena in the lab.
-The code took ToF measurments inbetween in-place rotations that spanned 360 degrees.
+The code took ToF measurements in between in-place rotations that spanned 360 degrees.
 The robot executed the code at 5 spots throughout the map.
-By converting the position of the percieved obstacle in the robot's frame to the global frame, a map of the arena was developed.
+By converting the position of the perceived obstacle in the robot's frame to the global frame, a map of the arena was developed.

 <img src="map.PNG" class="img-responsive" alt="" width= 800>

 ## Code overview
-Psuedo code for my mapping function is shown below.
+Pseudo  code for my mapping function is shown below.
 My code used a PD controller to change its orientation based upon feedback from the onboard ToF sensor.
 Once at a measurement location, 3 ToF sensor measurements were taken and averaged.
-ToF values were stored and returned to the robot via a notifcation handler.
+ToF values were stored and returned to the robot via a notification handler.

 <img src="psuedo.PNG" class="img-responsive" alt="" width= 800>

 The PD controller for yaw was borrowed from labs 6 and 8.
-As the robot rotates towards its target angular position, the duty cycle sent to the motors vary as seen in the graph below from lab 6.
+As the robot rotates towards its target angular position, the duty cycles sent to the motors varied as seen in the graph below from lab 6.

 <img src="Pduty.png" class="img-responsive" alt="" width= 600>

 ## Executing Code
-The video below shows the robot executing the code, rotating to specified positions, and taking ToF measurments.
+The video below shows the robot executing the code, rotating to specified positions, and taking ToF measurements.
 Note that the robot moved off of its starting point, which was a recurring issue while I conducted this lab.

 [Robot Mapping](https://youtube.com/shorts/OlS8EkI7f7w?feature=share)